FatemaAlzahraaAhmad/LAB1_repositroy/README.md

 # LAB1_repositroy
 ## The task content:
-### I do a repositroy on github then I will download it on my laptob
+### I do a repositroy on github then I will clone it on my laptob